RStrzoda/RStrzoda/README.md

 ## Hi there 👋

-Data Science enthusiast.
+Data Scientist & Performance analyst.

-Here i will be sharing my data projects as a portifolio.
+Here i will be sharing my data projects.
 Currently it's a WIP.